richsalz/draft-rsalz-tls-analysis/draft-rsalz-tls-analysis.md

 of develpment.
 When or if mentioned in a Shepherd's write-up, the Document Shepherd MAY point out that the ANDG suggested analysis.

+# Relationship to UFMRG

+In general, the IETF Community is also increasingly interested in formal methods to verify its protocols and data structures.
+The Internet Research Steering Group {{IRSG}} (IRSG) recently created Usable Formal Methods Research Group {{UFMRG}} (UFMRG) to look at how the IETF can leverage formal methods to improve the documents it generates.

+This document proposes that there SHOULD be a natural collaboration, albeit not a formal one, between UFMRG and ANDG.

 --- back